 There should be programmed procedures in computer programs to ensure the complete and accurate processing of all authorized data, including prevention, detection and correction of errors; and prevention and/or timely detection of unauthorized data.

 Methods and procedures should be in place to ensure the adequate documentation of the programs and systems for use by user personnel, data processing personnel, management and auditors.

 Procedures should be established to ensure the proper selection, use and control of outside computer centers and service bureaus.

-NOTE: Computer control guidelines to support the Integrity Cycle standards are being developed and will be available through the Internal Audit Department.
+NOTE: Computer control guidelines to support the Integrity Cycle standards are available through the Internal Audit Department website.